 Insect Culture

-The laboratory culture of Sitophilus oryzae was prepared using wheat grains infested naturally.
+The laboratory culture of Sitophilus oryzae was done using wheat grains infested naturally.
 Adult weevils were raised in glass vials with sterile wheat grains that were sterilized by incubation at controlled temperature of 100 degrees centigrade.
 Bioassays were conducted with adult weevils ranging in age between 3 to 5 days.

 Bioassay Procedure

 Each glass jar (100mL capacity), containing 30 g of uncontaminated wheat grain was used as an experimental unit.
-Each extract solution was applied appropriately into the grains to make the concentrations 20%, 30%, 40%, and 50% (v/v).
+Each of the prepared extract solution was applied appropriately into the grains to make the concentrations 20%, 30%, 40%, and 50% (v/v).
 After coating of the glass jar with each of the concentrations to ensure uniformity of the solutions, 30 adult S. oryzae were placed in each jar.
 Glass jars treated with appropriate amount of pure ethanol were used as controls.
 All the treatments were carried out three times.
 The jars were kept at 27 ± 2°Ctemperature and 65 ± 5% RH.
 Mortality of the adult was measured after one day, three days, seven days, 14 days and 21 days of application.
 Mortality was determined by lack of response of the dead insect to gentle prodding with a fine camel-hair brush.
 Abbott’s (1925) formula was used to correct the mortality for the control group.

 Corrected % Mortality=T - C100-Cx 100